Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

 One may also assume that **major** and **GPA** are strong predictors.
 That may be the case at some real-world companies but not in this case.
 They have no impact whatsoever.
 Any signal present is purely due to chance.

 On the other hand, **years of experience**, **bootcamp experience**, **number of projects on GitHub**, and **blog experience** are all strong predictors.
 Specifically, the dataset was designed such that candidates with light experience, bootcamp experience, numerous independent GitHub projects, and a data science blog are preferred.
-Surprisingly perhaps, the number of blog articles one writes is irrelevant.
+Surprisingly perhaps, the number of blog articles one has writen is irrelevant.
 This was by design.

 One last thing to note: Whether a candidate was hired is not based on any one of the five important features.
 Rather, five target flags were generated probabilistically based on the values of those features and a simple majority results in being hired.
 To add a bit more complexity, I randomly flipped 5% of hiring decisions so that learning the hiring decision rule would be more difficult.